CollaboraOnline/online/README.md

-Collabora Online.
+# Collabora Online.

+## Website

+For many more details, build instructions, downloads and more please see https://collaboraonline.github.io/

+Or ask questions on irc.freenode.net in #cool-dev or on our https://forum.collaboraonline.com/

+## Develoment bits

 This project has several components:

-wsd/
+### wsd/

 The Web Services Daemon - which accepts external connections.

-kit/
+### kit/
 The client which lives in its own chroot and renders documents.

-common/
+### common/
 Shared code between these processes.

-loleaflet/
+### loleaflet/
 The client side JavaScript component.

-test/
+### test/
 C++ based unit tests.

-cypress_test/
+### cypress_test/
 JavaScript based integration tests.

-It is recommended to read these files:
+## Further recommended reading with build details:

 wsd/README
 loleaflet/README

-Enjoy.
+## Enjoy.